 Current law requires that a shared mobility service provider enters into an agreement with a city or county and that the agreement asserts a specified amount of commercial general liability insurance.
 Current law also requires that the shared mobility service provider offer the user of a shared mobility device insurance coverage for bodily injury or death suffered by a pedestrian when negligent conduct of the shared mobility device is involved.
-AB 458 asserts that the insurance offered is not a group insurance policy and provides that the insurance coverage on the device for bodily injury or death suffered by a pedestrian does not prohibit an aggregated cap on that insurance coverage.
+AB 458 asserts that the insurance offered is not a group insurance policy and provides that the insurance coverage on the device for bodily injury or death suffered by a pedestrian dest the insurance coverage on that insurance coverage.
 In short, this bill clarifies language from previous legislation, AB 371 (Chapter 740, Statutes of 2022), to explicitly state an aggregate limit for insurers not less than \$5 million.

 SB 381 (Min, D-Irvine): Electric bicycles: study.
-(Chapter 869, Statutes of 2023)